Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

-Finally, we compare the distribution of $e_*$ in the lab and panel data.
+Finally, we compare the distribution of $e_*$ in the laboratory and panel data.
 We can make this comparison because the same set of prices was used in the two experiments.
-Budgets were very different, but $e_*$ is about relative prices and not about budgets (in contrast with CCEI; see \cite{echenique2018approximate} for details).
-It is evident from Figure~\ref{fig:uas_e_uas-uci} that there is no difference in distributions of $e_*$.
-As a basic check to compare that subjects' decisions are at least different than what random choices would offer, we compared the observed distributions to what purely random choices would give rise to: the two distributions are significantly different from the distribution of $e_*$ when simulated subjects make uniformly random choices.
+Budgets were very different, but $e_*$ is about relative prices and not about budgets.
+It is evident from Figure~\ref{fig:uas_e_uas-uci} that there is no difference in distributions of $e_*$ ($p$-values from two-sample Kolmogorov-Smirnov tests are all larger than~0.1).
+As a basic check to compare that subjects' decisions are at least different than what random choices would offer, we compared the observed distributions to what purely random choices would give rise to: the two distributions are significantly different from the distribution of $e_*$ when simulated subjects make uniformly random choices ($p$-values from two-sample Kolmogorov-Smirnov tests are all below~0.01).